casper-network/docs-archive/implementation/serialization-standard.rst

    }

-All data which can be assigned a (non-``Any``) ``CLType`` can be serialized according to the following rules (this defines the CasperLabs serialization format):
+All data which can be assigned a (non-``Any``) ``CLType`` can be serialized according to the following rules (this defines the Casper serialization format):

 - Boolean values serialize as a single byte; ``true`` maps to ``1``, while ``false`` maps to ``0``.